 Information from the European Commission on transportable pressure equipment

-In January 2018, the European Commission issued a notice on the withdrawal of the United Kingdom (UK) and EU rules in the field of industrial products.
+In January 2018, the European Commission issued a notice on the withdrawal of the United Kingdom (UK) and EU rules in the field of industrial products REV 1.
 This notice covers a number of Directives under the Authority’s remit including the transportable pressure equipment (TPE) directive (Directive 2010/35/EU) and outlines the requirements for placing products on the market when the UK leaves the EU.
 As a follow-up to this notice, a list of questions and answers on the impact of UK withdrawal on industrial products was published by the European Commission in February 2019.

 On 11 July 2019, the European Commission issued a specific notice on the withdrawal of the UK and EU rules on transportable pressure equipment.
-This notice provides further information for TPE placed on the EU-27 market.
-In particular, the continued free movement of TPE within the EU-27 after the transitional period will require that an EU-27 notified body carries out periodic and intermediate inspections of TPE and exceptional checks.
+This notice provided information on TPE placed on the EU-27 market.
+In particular, the continued free movement of TPE within the EU-27 after the transitional period requires that an EU-27 notified body carries out periodic and intermediate inspections of TPE and exceptional checks.
 An EU-27 notified body will also be required to carry out reassessment of conformity.

 The European Commission issued a further notice on transportable pressure equipment REV1 on 5 June 2020 which replaces the notice issued on 11 July 2019.
 The latest notice provides additional information on TPE with respect to the rules that will apply in Northern Ireland (referred to as ‘the United Kingdom in respect of Northern Ireland’) at the end of the transition period under the Protocol on Ireland/Northern Ireland.
 The initial period of application of the Protocol is 4 years after the end of the transition period.